ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-That would be not really a good hash function, as all short [strings]{.str} would be mapped to low integer values, not distributed over the full value range.
+That would be not really a good hash function, as all short [strings] would be mapped to low integer values, not distributed over the full value range.
 But similar, smarter has functions are available.